Headaches - tension

 - No nausea or vomiting

-- Extreme sensitivity to bright light (photophobia) or extreme sensitivity to sound (phonophobia) may be absent or one of these symptoms (but not both) may be present
+- Extreme sensitivity to bright light (photophobia) and extreme sensitivity to sound (phonophobia) are either both absent or only one of these symptoms may be present

 - No vomiting